 And speaking of the Emmys, I’m fed up with QAF getting passed over for every award out there.
 I’ll concede that the writing had a few ups and downs last season, but the cast was rock-solid.
 On his best day, Martin Sheen never had the range we saw Gale Harold display in the last 3 episodes of Season 2.
 I make the comparison because The West Wing is my second favorite drama.
 I’ve always loved Martin Sheen and I thought he richly deserved some of those Emmys and Golden Globes.
 Let’s look at the end of Season 2.
 Remember when Brian confronted Justin after the bowling game, when he found out about Ethan?
 Ever seen Martin Sheen pull off a scene like that?
 We were terrified, shocked and totally turned on as we watched Brian’s “attack”.

 Then there’s the scene done without words, when Justin comes back to the loft after fighting with Ethan.
 Our hearts broke waching the tears in their eyes.
 Remember that shit-eating grin on Brian’s face when Justin found him at the Diner with Ethan ?
 J.R.
 Ewing would have been proud of such wicked self-satisfaction.
-And, yes, I’ll admit I’m more than a little biased when it comes to GALE, but have you ever seen an actor say more with his eyes?
+And, yes, I’ll admit I’m more than a little biased when it comes to GALE, but have you ever seen an actor dead or alive say more with his eyes?
 Have you ever seen anyone cover a range of varied emotions the way Gale does without using words or gestures?
 He can tell a complete story with a look.
 He can also do comedy – remember “Officer, I’d be glad to drive these two gentlemen home.” as he falls out of the jeep with a bottle of Jack Daniels in hand?
 We still laugh about that.
-Gale doesn’t care about awards, and he’s still a bit taken aback by …
+Gale doesn’t care about awards, and he’s still a …